sufrin/ThreadCSO/net/README.md

 * The first API uses the very compact standard `msgpack` representation documented in https://msgpack.org/index.html.
 The implementation
-detail is presented in `io.threadcso.net.factory.VelviaChannel`, and the detailed work done by the  factory is specified implicitly.
+detail is presented in `io.threadcso.net.factory.VelviaChannel.` The detailed work done by the  factory is specified implicitly.
-Here, for example, is the definition of a factory that builds a wire-encoding for `(Int,Int)`, and its use to construct a UDP (Datagram) channel for that type.
+Here, for example, is the definition of a factory that builds a wire-encoding for `(Int,Int)` and a demonstration of its use to construct a UDP (Datagram) channel for that type.
 `````
   import org.velvia.msgpack._
   import SimpleCodecs._